Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 We all know that we release software with bugs because flawless software would take forever to make.
 But that’s no excuse for never fixing the bugs we know about.
 Much has been said about technical debt in very abstract terms, but this is a real practical measure of debt in your software.
 If there’s a bug there and you’re not fixing it, you’d better have a pretty good reason why you think it doesn’t matter.
-Plan some time for each release to not just add new features but to generally make things better.
+Plan some time for each release to add new features and enhance existing features.
 Take time to polish your software.

 2. New Bugs in Old Code

 Old code is tricky.
 I’ve seen companies that have a policy of “clean it up if you’re fixing it anyway” and others where the rule is “only touch what you must and only when there’s a field-reported bug.”
 Both are interesting policies, but what’s most important is to understand the risk involved when you find a new bug in old code.

 I was working with a hardware vendor, and they were struggling with how to handle the output from a new tool on some legacy code.
 In their case, it was an ambiguous scope issue that still leaves me wondering how their compiler could allow such madness.
 They were bumping into a conflict.
 On the one hand, they had this new tool.
 On the other, they were not supposed to touch old code unless there was a bug report from the field.

 Understanding what you plan to do with your legacy code is important, as well as fully understanding its risk to your organization.
 If the code is critical, age might not matter as much as you think.
 If the code is being deprecated, perhaps you’re wasting time testing things you don’t intend to fix.

 3. Security as Part of Testing Instead of Development

 It’s depressingly common for organizations to overlook security.
 In some cases, they think they can test security into their application.
 They can’t.
 In other cases, they think security issues won’t apply to their code.
 They will.